 Strollers can be very useful for navigating the airport with a toddler and for trips where you’ll be visiting stroller-accessible locations.
 They’re nice to have along to give you a break from having to carry your child all the time (or chase them down constantly).

 We love our gb Pockit for travel.
-It’s one of the most compact strollers out there and folds down small enough to fit into the overhead bit or under your seat on the airplane.
+It’s the most compact strollers out there and folds down small enough to fit into the overhead bit or under your seat on the airplane.
 Be sure to see our full gb Pockit stroller review.

 Travel car seat